 Upon completion of the investigation, both parties will be given a copy of an investigation report and a live hearing will be conducted to make a determination as to whether any allegations in the complaint were found to be substantiated by a preponderance of the evidence.
 During the hearing, each party's advisor will be permitted to ask the other party and any witnesses all relevant questions and follow-up questions including those bearing on credibility.
 The decision maker(s) will issue a written determination of responsibility, a statement of any disciplinary sanctions and whether any remedies will be provided to the complainant, and a description of the procedures and permissible grounds for appeal.
-The parties will be notified of this determination in writing within three (3) days of it being made.
-The College strives to complete investigations of this nature within ninety (90) calendar days.
+Although the length of each adjudication by hearing will vary depending on the totality of the circumstances, the College strives to issue the hearing officer's written determination within fourteen (14) business days of the conclusion of the hearing.

-Both parties have an equal opportunity to appeal the determination by filing a written appeal with the Vice President within five (5) days of being notified of the outcome of the investigation.
-The non-appealing party will be notified of the appeal and permitted to submit a written statement in response.
-The Vice President will resolve the appeal within ten (10) days of receiving it and may take any and all actions that he/she determines to be in the interest of a fair and just decision.
+Both parties have an equal opportunity to appeal the determination by filing a written appeal with the Campus Director and Dean of Academic Affairs' office within ten (10) days of being notified of the outcome of the investigation.
+The non-appealing party will be notified of the appeal and permitted to submit a written statement in response within seven (7) business days.
+The Campus Director and Dean of Academic Affairs will resolve the appeal within fifteen (15) days of receiving it, and may take any and all actions that he/she determines to be in the interest of a fair and just decision.